 While some say that DC residents are treated like “second-class citizens,” frequently Puerto Ricans are treated like foreigners.
 Only 54% of Americans polled in 2017 knew Puerto Ricans are US citizens.
 22% said Puerto Ricans were not citizens and 24% did not know.

 Puerto Ricans were granted citizenship in Mar.
 1917 when President Woodrow Wilson signed the Jones-Shafroth Act.
-However, the 3.1 million residents of the island are often subject to discrimination that stateside citizens are not, such as a now-revoked Georgia Department of Driver Services rule that placed additional requirements on Puerto Ricans applying for drivers’ licenses.
+However, the 3.1 million residents of the island are often subject to discrimination that stateside citizens are not.
 As recently as 2017, to obtain a license Puerto Ricans were asked difficult questions including, “What is the name of the frog [the “coqui”] native only to Puerto Rico?”
 Additionally, the US Supreme Court ruled on Apr.
 21, 2022 that Puerto Ricans do not have a constitutional right to some federal benefits, including Supplemental Security Income.
 The ruling could be applied by Congress to other benefits such as Medicare and Social Security, even though Puerto Ricans pay federal taxes.

 Like DC, Puerto Rico is also subject to the whims of Congress.
 As Charles Venator-Santiago, PhD, Political Science Professor at the University of Connecticut, summarized, “Congress has this wide berth to do what it wants to help the island.
 They’ve chosen to discriminate downward, historically.”Read More